bas080/patroon/README.md

 )([1])
 ```

-Patroon even tries to determine if something is a constructor.
-No need to use
+Patroon tries to determine if something is a constructor.
+No need to use typed
-typed in that case.
+for this case.

 ```js ./tape-test
 patroon(